HR leader

 Why mental health access matters to reduce burnout

-Burnout isn’t a clinical diagnosis, but it can overlap with symptoms of anxiety and depression, such as sleep disruption, difficulty concentrating, irritability, and hopelessness.
-That’s why employer response has to be twofold: Reduce the organizational drivers, and make it easy for employees to get confidential, evidence-based support when they need it.
+Burnout is not a clinical diagnosis, but it can overlap with symptoms of anxiety and depression, including sleep disruption, difficulty concentrating, irritability, and hopelessness.
+That means the employer response has to work on two levels at once: reduce the organizational conditions that drive burnout, and make it easier for employees to get confidential, evidence-based mental healthcare before stress hardens into crisis.

 How HR and benefits teams can diagnose burnout in your organization